AugurProject/augur-core/README.md

 	# hash first frontrunning prevention mechanism
 	# salt hash vote mechanism
 	# add a branch initial rbcr rapid period to start w/
-	# add support for categorical and scalar and multidimensional events
-	# should make an API function for this (make ballot)!!!
+	# should make an API function for this (make ballot)
 	# can't determine vote scenario
+	#0th reporter funny business or change numReporters to currentRepIndex

 ### To do:
-	# len doesn't actually work on data arrays it turns out...